geoffmcnamara/companionway/content/post/Control_Vim_and_Plugins.md

 `sudo -H pip3 install black` <-- installs python3 black module - the sudo -H avoids it scrambling your home directory permission and makes the module available globally (to all users) [see here for info on python package management ](https://opensource.com/article/19/4/managing-python-packages)

 With ALE loaded and editing a python file if you have pep8 errors then a "gutter" column will be seen on the left edge of your window.
 If you find and red ">>" flags then you know you have significant pep8 errors on those lines.
 If you move the cursor to those lines the status line at the bottom will tell you what the error might be.
-The python.vim file above has a shortcut in it to laucnch ALEFix...
+The python.vim file above has a shortcut in it to launch ALEFix...
 If you hit <Leader>= (your vim <Leader> key is probably the backslash key '\')
 Try it - if you don't like the changes it made to your code then undo it with `:u` Also note that the Airline status line shows your the number of errors and warnings at the bottom right (if you have any)